wp-plugins/suggest-review/readme.txt

 == Changelog ===

+= 1.3.6 =
+* Removed PHP4 constructor from class as WP 4.3 deprecated that type of constructor.

 = 1.3.5 =
 * The dashboard page added in 1.3.0 to show all flagged posts was only working with posts, not pages or any custom types.
 That should now be fixed.